-Minnesota’s hiking trails rival the beauty of its lakes.
+Minnesota’s hiking trails rival the well-known beauty of its lakes.
 And you don’t even have to leave the Twin Cities to find one (but you can)!

 Follow your neighborhood path to a winding, woodsy adventure in no time.
 Check out this comprehensive list of local hiking spots to get started.
-Grab a friend, your pup, and maybe even a picnic, and get to stepping!
+Grab a friend, your pup, maybe even a picnic, and get to stepping!

 A hidden gem of MPLS, the Winchell Trail is the perfect way to get your nature fix without leaving the city.
 A major access point to this path, which is believed to follow an old Native American trail, is at 44th and West River Road.
-The trail is roughly five miles round-trip, and is the ideal destination for those looking for a shorter, but challenging hike on mostly unpaved land.
+The trail is roughly five miles long round-trip, and is the ideal destination for those looking for a shorter, but nonetheless challenging hike on mostly unpaved land.

 The Twin Cities are known for hidden spots that feel like they’re miles outside of the city.
-And Hidden Falls Regional Park in St. Paul is no exception.
-Walk along 6.7 miles of paved paths and spot where those namesake falls are hiding.
+Hidden Falls Regional Park in St. Paul is no exception.
+Walk along 6.7 miles of paved paths and sniff out where those namesake falls are hiding.
 After getting your sweat on, take advantage of the park’s grills and reward yourself with some BBQ.
 And as the sun sets, gather round the fire rings to end your day!